-It is important that the IDP developed by the Mafube Local Municipality aligns with the political, national and provincial intent.
+It is important that the IDP developed by the Mafube Local Municipality aligns with the NDP (National Development Plan), FSGDS (Free State Growth and Development strategy) and the MTSF (Medium Term Strategic Framework).
 The aim of this IDP is to develop and coordinate a coherent plan to build on advances made during the previous financial year and to continue improving the quality of life for all the people living in the area.

-One of the key objectives is therefore to ensure that there exists alignment between national and provincial priorities, policies and strategies and the Municipality's response to these requirements.
+One of the key objectives is to ensure that there exists alignment between national and provincial priorities, policies and strategies and the Municipality's response to these requirements.